SCU-CSEN346/Chain-of-Exemplar/README.md

 - [x] Merge my branch with main
 - [x] Paper: Contributed to the following sections: Final Results, Limitations, Conclusion
 - [x] Filmed and edited the demo
+- [x] Contributed to the poster presentation and powerpoint presentation

 ---